auth0/docs/articles/client-platforms/jquery/03-session-handling.md

 In the previous steps of this tutorial, you enabled user login with the `Lock` widget and then with `Auth0.js`.

-In this step, you will create a session for that user and also allow the user to logout.
+In this step, you will create a session for that user and also allow the user to log out.

 ## Create Session